Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 How to find and process the image by Feature ID using Maxar SecureWatch or Sentinel-2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use SW or Sentinel-2 to discover avaialble images for you area of interest.
+You can use SW or Sentinel-2 to discover available images for you area of interest.

 1. Go to the *Providers* tab.
 2. Select Maxar SecureWatch/Sentinel-2 from the dropdown list.